cgorski03/foreup-bot-webapp/README.md

 - **CloudWatch Rules and Lambda:** Orchestrates tee time searches, ensuring seamless execution and reliability.

 - **DynamoDB:** DynamoDB is used for robust and efficient tracking of user searches.

+## Codebase

+- **React:** The frontend is developed using the React Javascript framework.

+- **Airbnb Style Guide:** The codebase conforms with the eslint-airbnb-typescript style guide

 ## License